The Amazing Race 26: Critical response

 The Amazing Race 26 received mixed reviews.
 Daniel Fienberg of HitFix wrote that "'Amazing Race' tried to do something that 'Amazing Race' wasn't equipped to do this season and the experiment was an utter failure, but it speaks to the resiliency of the format that it didn't destroy the season entirely.
 I don't think this was a great season of 'The Amazing Race,' but whatever problems I had with the season were entirely about weakly integrated product placement, redundant challenges and problematic Race architecture that left too many Legs stagnant and unchanged from start to finish."
 Meredith Goodman of The Daily Northwestern was negative towards the blind date format calling it "the tackiest gimmick of all".
 Jodi Walker of Entertainment Weekly wrote that "this season has been a weird one, but it's certainly been interesting."
 Rob Moynihan of TV Insider wrote that the blind date "gamble paid off, with most of that season's memorable moments stemming from the contempt between blind dating medical professionals Hayley and Blair."
 Luke Gelineau of TV Equals wrote "I ended up liking this season a bit more than I thought I was going to."
 In 2016, this season was ranked 25th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 Kareem Gantt of Screen Rant wrote that "it was a truly suspenseful race throughout the season, and the cast was thoroughly likable, so much so that you hated for any team to get bumped off of this season."
+In 2024, Rhenn Taguiam of Game Rant ranked this season 22nd out of 36.